To the People of Texas & All Americans in the World: Distribution

 Travis entrusted the letter to courier Albert Martin, who rode through the night to cover the 70 mi to the closest town, Gonzales, as quickly as possible.
 During his journey, Martin added two postscripts.
 The first relayed Martin's fear that the Mexican army had already attacked the Alamo and ended "Hurry on all the men you can in haste".
 The second postscript is more difficult to read, as the letter was later folded along one line of text.
 The paper has since partially frayed along the fold, obliterating several words.
 The gist of the message, however, is that the men at the Alamo were "determined to do or die", and Martin intended to gather reinforcements and return as quickly as possible.

-In Gonzales, Martin turned the letter over to Launcelot Smithers.
-When the Mexican army arrived in Béxar, Smithers had immediately set out for Gonzales.
+In Gonzales, Martin turned the letter over to Launcelot Smither.
+When the Mexican army arrived in Béxar, Smither had immediately set out for Gonzales.
 Travis may have sent him as an official courier, or he may have journeyed there on his own to warn the townspeople.
-Smithers added his own message under Martin's, encouraging men to gather in Gonzales to go to the relief of the Texians at the Alamo.
+Smither added his own message under Martin's, encouraging men to gather in Gonzales to go to the relief of the Texians at the Alamo.

-Before departing Gonzales, Smithers gave a letter to Andrew Ponton, the alcalde (or mayor) of the town.
-This second letter may have actually been the reason Smithers traveled to Gonzales, or it might have been a paraphrased version of the letter Martin had delivered.
+Before departing Gonzales, Smither gave a letter to Andrew Ponton, the alcalde (or mayor) of the town.
+This second letter may have actually been the reason Smither traveled to Gonzales, or it might have been a paraphrased version of the letter Martin had delivered.
 The copy read:

 To All the Inhabitants of Texas:

 In a few words there is 2000 Mexican soldiers in Bexar, and 150 Americans in the Alamo.
 Sesma is at the head of them, and from best accounts that can be obtained, they intend to show no quarter.
 If every man cannot turn out to a man every man in the Alamo will be murdered.

 They have not more than 8 or 10 days provisions.
 They say they will defend it or die on the ground.
 Provisions, ammunition and Men, or suffer your men to be murdered in the Fort.
 If you do not turn out Texas is gone.
 I left Bexar on the 23rd at 4 P.M.